 - 201. ENVIRONMENTAL SCIENCE.
 3 cr.
 Exploration of contemporary issues in environmental science.
 Man's interaction with the Earth's biological and physical resources.
 Topics include global warming, biodiversity, conservation, pollution, wetlands, sustainable agriculture, and population growth.
 Prerequisites: An introductory biology course or approval of department head.
 (Same as BIOL 201). - 330.
 INTRODUCTION TO GEOMORPHOLOGY.
 3 cr.
 The recognition, classification, origin, and relationship of and forms. - 331.
 GEOMORPHOLOGY LABORATORY.
 1 cr.
 Three hours laboratory to accompany 330. - 332.
-METEOROLOGY PRACTICUM.
-1-3 cr.
+BROADCAST METEOROLOGY PRACTICUM 1-3 cr.
 Maximum, 3 cr.
-Systematic research, training, and active participation in meteorological/climatological laboratory 2-6 hours/week. - 400.
-DIRECTED STUDY-E-TV.
-3 cr.
+Systematic research, training, and active participation in meteorological/climatological laboratory 2-6 hours/week at a television weather station.
+Grade of CR (Credit) or NC (No Credit) will be awarded.
+Can serve as credit for an atmospheric sciences elective.
+Prerequisites: ATMS 205 and ATMS 304. - 400.
+DIRECTED STUDY-3 cr.
 Selected studies in Geosciences.
 Content varies.
 No more than 12 hours may be applied toward degree requirements.
 May not be applied to major in Geology.
 A. Planet Earth, C. Earth Revealed (Introductory Geology), D. Out of the Past: An Introduction to Archeology. - 421.
 ENVIRONMENTAL ECONOMICS.
 3 cr.
 Principles and methods for critically analyzing environmental issues from an economic and policy perspective.
 Review of current environmental issues with emphasis on agriculture related topics.
 Prerequisites: AGEC 201 or ECON 202 (Same as AGEC 421). - 461.
 COOPERATIVE EDUCATION EXPERIENCE.
 1 cr.
 Planned and supervised work experience in student's major field.
 Only open to juniors and seniors in the Department of Geosciences who are approved for the Cooperative Education Program.
 Grade of CR (credit) or NC (no credit) will be awarded.
-A. Atmospheric Science, B. Geography, C. Geology, D. Geophysics.
+A. Atmospheric Science,

+B. Geography, C. Geology, D. Geophysics.
 May be repeated for a total of 3 credits.
 May not be applied to fulfill major requirement.